 Travel with GSHNJ to spend nine days in Costa Rica in July 2024!
 We’ll participate in three days of service learning and explore Costa Rica's tropical rainforest at La Selva Biological Station, an internationally renowned research center owned by the Organization of Tropical Studies.
 Then, we’ll continue to the Arenal region for activities including a hike to La Fortuna Waterfall, kayaking, and a canopy tour.
-Open to Girl Scouts who will be Cadettes and older in summer of 2024. $200 discount if you enroll by Oct 28, 2022.
+Open to Girl Scouts who will be Cadettes and older in summer of 2024.

 Iceland: Glaciers and Geysers

 Travel with GSHNJ to spend seven days in Iceland in July 2025!
 We’ll take advantage of round-the-clock daylight in this otherworldly place of dramatic beauty.
 We’ll revel in the geothermal wonders of Iceland—Blue Lagoon hot springs, volcanic craters, and subarctic fauna.
 We’ll start in the capital Reykjavik, and then travel the popular Golden Circle to see Gullfoss waterfall and the Geysir geothermal area.
 From there, we’ll continue on to the famous black-sand beaches of Vik and the Lava Centre in Hvolsvöllur.
-Open to Girl Scouts who will be Cadettes and older in summer of 2025. $200 discount if you enroll by Oct 28, 2022.
+Open to Girl Scouts who will be Cadettes and older in summer of 2025.

 Girl Scout Destinations are the ultimate adventure for individual Cadette, Senior, and Ambassador Girl Scouts!
 With a ton of different trips to apply for every year—from surfing camp on the east coast and breathtaking hikes out west, to the wonder of new cultures abroad—there’s something amazing for everyone to experience.